 You can refer without consent to safeguard children and vulnerable adults.

-See a guide to the duty to refer on Gov.UK.
+Guidance on the duty to refer can be found on Gov.UK.

 The Faculty for Homeless and Inclusion

 This multi-disciplinary faculty focuses on improving healthcare for homeless and other frequently excluded groups.
-Its updated Standards for commissioners and service providers (first published in 2011):
+Its updated standards for commissioners and service providers:

 - draw upon the latest evidence of best practice